Aconitum: Folk medicine

-A producer of Yunnan Baiyao, a traditional Chinese medicine remedy, has disclosed the remedy contains aconite.
+In Ming China, iron tools with aconitine residue from the tomb of a doctor named Xia Quan (1348–1411 CE) suggests the use of wolfsbane as anesthetic.
+A producer of Yunnan Baiyao, a traditional Chinese medicine remedy, has disclosed that the preparation contains aconite.

 As a poison

-The roots of A. ferox supply the Nepalese poison called bikh, bish, or nabee.
-It contains large quantities of the alkaloid pseudaconitine, which is a deadly poison.
-The root of A. luridum, of the Himalaya, is said to be as poisonous as that of A. ferox or A. napellus.
+The roots of A. ferox contain large quantities of the alkaloid pseudaconitine; they have been used in the production of the poison called bikh, bish, or nabee in Nepal.

-Several species of Aconitum have been used as arrow poisons.
-The Minaro in Ladakh use A. napellus on their arrows to hunt ibex, while the Ainu in Japan used a species of Aconitum to hunt bear as did the Matagi hunters of the same region before their adoption of firearms.
-The Chinese also used Aconitum poisons both for hunting and for warfare.
-Aconitum poisons were used by the Aleuts of Alaska's Aleutian Islands for hunting whales.
-Usually, one man in a kayak armed with a poison-tipped lance would hunt the whale, paralyzing it with the poison and causing it to drown.
-Aconitum tipped arrows are also described in the Rig Veda.
+Aconite has traditionally been used in many cultures in the preparation of arrow poisons.
+For example, the Brokpa people in Ladakh have been known to use aconite poisons on their arrows to hunt Siberian ibex.
+The Matagi and Ainu people also used aconite preparations to hunt bear.
+They were also used by the Aleut people for hunting whales.
+The Chinese were known to use aconite poisons both for hunting and for warfare.
+Aconite-tipped arrows are also described in the Rigveda.

-It has, albeit rarely, been hypothesized that Socrates was executed via an extract from an Aconitum species, such as Aconitum napellus, rather than via hemlock, Conium maculatum.
-Aconitum was commonly used by the ancient Greeks as an arrow poison but can be used for other forms of poisoning.
-It has been hypothesized that Alexander the Great and Ptolemy XIV Philopator were murdered via aconite.
+It has been hypothesized that Socrates was executed using aconite rather than with hemlock.
+It has also been suggested that Alexander the Great and Ptolemy XIV Philopator were assassinated with aconite.

-In a review of Alisha Rankin's The Poison Trials, Alison Abbott, writing in Nature, reports Rankin's proposal of 1524 as the first human trial with a control arm, indicating the book's description of a 16th century source presenting Pope Clement VII poisoning a pair of prisoners with aconite-laced marzipan, testing an antidote on one that survived, leaving the untreated prisoner to suffer a painful death.
+An early human trial with a control arm took place in 1524, when Pope Clement VII poisoned a pair of prisoners with aconite-laced marzipan, testing an antidote on one that survived, leaving the untreated prisoner to suffer a painful death.

 In April 2021, the president of Kyrgyzstan, Sadyr Japarov, promoted aconite root as a treatment for COVID-19.
-Subsequently, at least four people were admitted to hospital suffering from poisoning.
-Facebook had previously removed the President's posts advocating use of the substance, saying "We've removed this post as we do not allow anyone, including elected officials, to share misinformation that could lead to imminent physical harm or spread false claims about how to cure or prevent COVID-19".
+Subsequently, at least four people were admitted to hospitals suffering from poisoning.
+Facebook removed Japarov's posts advocating use of the substance, saying "We've removed this post as we do not allow anyone, including elected officials, to share misinformation that could lead to imminent physical harm or spread false claims about how to cure or prevent COVID-19".